decentralized-identity/trustdidweb-v03/spec/specification.md

-The difference between a DID having the SCID as the first element of the method specific identifier or embedded in the domain name/path is whether the SCID is used in the HTTP URL derived from the DID method specific identifier.
+The difference between a DID having the SCID as the first element of the method specific identifier or embedded in the domain name/path is whether the SCID is used in the HTTP URL derived from the DID method-specific identifier.
 If the SCID is not embedded in the domain name/path, then it will not be part of the HTTP URL used to resolve the DID.
 IN all cases, the SCID will be in the DID Log and **MUST** be verified in resolving the DID.

 ### The DID to HTTPS Transformation

-The `did:tdw` [method specific identifier](#method-specific-identifier) is
+The `did:tdw` [method-specific identifier](#method-specific-identifier) is
 defined to enable a transformation of the DID to an HTTPS URL for publishing and retrieving the [[ref: DID Log]].
 This section defines the transformation from DID to HTTPS URL, including a number of examples.